March 2, 2014 § Leave a comment

 That’s strange: Brooks subjected these youngsters she photographed to the very thing she feared when she was slightly younger than them!

 Another strange thing happened in 1995 when Brooks decided to create computerized mosaics of her 1970s photos to anonymize them.
 These were presented in an art gallery as a wall piece showing an imaginary girl and two imaginary boys all standing full-frontally nude.
 The boys’ faces noticeably don’t match their bodies.
 In her 1995 statement she expressed worry at the time about keeping “their privacy as adults” [note 5].
 In contrast to the original unadulterated portraits (pun unintended), these mosaic people’s faces don’t look particularly youthful and of course they also look cold, like robots, with stern faces.

 Brooks’s anonymization experiment didn’t last long and really didn’t make sense in the first place as the models had consented to pose at the time and were aware she was making a permanent record with her camera.
-While exhibitions can be changed over time, and some photographers accommodate their models’ requests to be removed from exhibitions, there was never any chance of Monica removing her photo from public view after she was published in those books so hopefully she never had any regrets about it.
+While exhibitions can be changed over time, and some photographers accommodate their models’ requests to be removed from exhibitions, there was never any chance of Monica and the boy removing their photos from public view after they were published in those books so hopefully they never had any regrets about them.

 The 2006 exhibit at the Andrew Roth Gallery included a grid of 70 photos titled “Stephanie 1975-77″ tracking three years of the physical development of this named adolescent girl whose face and other features are all visible.